hashicorp/consul/website/source/docs/upgrade-specific.html.markdown

 differences to understand about how prepared queries are managed before you upgrade.
-In particular, prepared queries with no `Name` defined will no longer require any ACL to manage them, and prepared queries with a `Name` defined are now governed by a new `prepared_query` ACL policy that will need to be configured after the upgrade.
+In particular, prepared queries with no `Name` defined will no longer require any ACL to manage them, and prepared queries with a `Name` defined are now governed by a new `query` ACL policy that will need to be configured after the upgrade.

 See the [Prepared Query ACLs](/docs/internals/acl.html#prepared_query_acls)